 If you don't love the sight of Reus in full flight, you can only be a Schalke fan.
-Fit again and bang in form, the Dortmund captain has been the fulcrum of Lucien Favre's attack, prompting teammates and punishing opponents in equally effective measure with his Matchday 5 display in the 7-0 dismissal of Nuremberg one of his all-time best.
+Fit again and bang in form, the Dortmund captain was the fulcrum of Lucien Favre's attack, prompting teammates and punishing opponents in equally effective measure with his Matchday 5 display in the 7-0 dismissal of Nuremberg one of his all-time best.
 He added to his tally in a narrow win at Wolfsburg, grabbed a brace in the comeback victory over Bayern Munich on Matchday 11 and struck again in wins against Freiburg, Bremen, Gladbach and Hannover, and the Matchday 20 draw with Frankfurt.
 He was back among the goals in the crucial Matchday 25 triumph over VfB Stuttgart, hit a last-gasp winner in the 3-2 win over Hertha Berlin on Matchday 26 and took his season tally to 16 - a career best in a Dortmund shirt - in the Matchday 30 drubbing of Freiburg.
 He added his final goal of the term against his former club Borussia Mönchengladbach on the last day of the season and the Dortmund talisman narrowly missed out on the title.

 Andrej Kramaric (Hoffenheim)

 Kramaric took a while to get going this season, scoring just twice in his first seven Bundesliga outings.
 He began a hot streak on Matchday 11 though, netting in four consecutive games against Augsburg, Hertha Berlin, Schalke and Wolfsburg.
 He ended a three-game drought with a brace in Hoffenheim's 4-2 victory over Freiburg on Matchday 19, before opening the scoring the following week in the 1-1 draw with Fortuna Düsseldorf.
 The 27-year-old Croatia international was on target again on Matchday 23 in Hoffenheim's 1-1 draw at RB Leipzig, and hit a brace as Julian Nagelsmann's side beat Nuremberg 2-1 on Matchday 24.
-Further efforts against Stuttgart, Bayer Leverkusen, Augsburg and Schalke put him on 10 in 2019 and a career-best 16 for the current campaign.
+Further efforts against Stuttgart, Bayer Leverkusen, Augsburg, Schalke and Hoffenheim put him on 11 in 2019 and a career-best 17 for the current campaign.